-Like many studios and organisations, we were aware of the benefits of incorporating VR into training programmes around physical interactions, maintenance and health & safety awareness, given the technology’s capability to transport the user to other worlds and locales.
+Like many studios and organisations, we were aware of the benefits of incorporating VR into training programmes.
+Some of the different types of trainings that benefit from VR were and still are around soft skills training, maintenance and health & safety awareness.
+It is a clear connection, given the VR technology’s capability to transport the user to other worlds and locales.

 With roomscale and input controller tracking, learning by doing was an obvious use case for learners to get their hands into virtual worlds and onto assets safely or at reduced cost, having created many experiences to do just that ourselves for clients since 2014.

 When we were introduced to Lloyds Banking Group in 2017, they were keen to understand how VR could help an organisation such as theirs with interpersonal, soft skills training, rather than turning a financial chart into a virtual rollercoaster ride.

 With a number of locations around the country providing centralised training sessions for their employees, as well as a desire to get more learning materials into employees’ hands directly in branches nationwide, we set about discovering together what VR training could look like as a pilot and at scale, using our usual mantra of ‘start small and iterate up’.

 Soft skills training is nothing new, with various forms being carried out in meeting rooms and training centres across the world.
 There are various approaches, many involving learners carrying out dreaded roleplay or professional actors being hired for sessions, to help with authenticity.

 What many of the traditional forms of training suffer from however is a number of shortcomings to providing efficient outcomes or real, measurable benefits to learners, and the organisations providing the sessions, at their cost.

 A lack of objectivity in feedback is one such shortcoming, it being difficult to provide granular, accurate metrics on performance or outcomes, with much verbal feedback being subjective, based on qualitative feeling and the experience of the trainer.